HexHive/halucinator-tutorial/01-firststeps/README.md

 # 01: First Steps with HALucinator

 In this part of the tutorial we will run, for the first time, a firmware under HALucinator.

+## HALucinator configuration

 In this folder, you will find the following files:

  - config.yaml
  - mem.yaml